-Today I share with you an interview with Guillaume Monnet, a self-taught developer who changed career from law to web development.
+Today I share with you an interview with Guillaume Monnet, a self-taught developer who changed career from being a lawyer to being a Software Engineer.
 I hope you enjoy his story.
-Read on for advice about learning to code and interview tips for that crucial first job.
+Read on for advice about learning to code and interview tips for your first job.

 Hey, so can you introduce yourself?

 Hi, I’m Guillaume, a full-stack developer living in Luxembourg.
 I currently work in the banking industry after switching careers in 2015.
 Previously I was a legal advisor specialized in intellectual property law with 6 years of experience.

 How did you learn to code?

 My passion for coding goes back to high school, where I started programming in C++.
 I had the crazy idea of creating a highly realistic 3D video game!
 Long story short, it didn’t work.
 I had no clue how to create an actual game.
 But I learned a lot about programming, solving problems, digging into documentation, etc. And I loved it!
 After this first experience, I never stopped programming during my free time.
 I started working on basic websites, flash animations, WordPress websites.